 If you are facing a non-mandatory prison term of less than two years, you may be eligible to request judicial release as early as thirty days into your sentence.
 Even individuals sentenced to more than ten years in prison may be eligible for early release if certain requirements are met.
 Because this process is often complex, it is crucial to be represented by an experienced and knowledgeable attorney you can trust.

 Milano Attorneys are considered among the best criminal defense lawyers in Cuyahoga County and surrounding cities.
-If you believe you or a loved one might be eligible for judicial release, call us.
+If you believe you or a loved one might be eligible for judicial release, contact us.
 We will meet with you, fully assess your situation and chance of success, and advocate for early release on your behalf.